LogoLogo

 On save, a unique ID number is created for each alert allowing you to track who made changes to an alert.
 The ID is visible in the alerting table, when editing an alert and in Reporting Audit Log as the item name.

 If you are at or above the folder or location where an alert was originally created, you may edit it.
 Under the Status area, click Alerting then click on an existing alert to edit or delete it.
-A dialog like this one slides in from the right:
+A dialog like the one above slides in from the right.

 Alerts cannot be moved.
 During edit, all the fields described in the Create alerts section above can be changed.
 The options listed here are only available in edit mode.